 On the Sunday Way ended the week that would kick-start the Ryder Cup into what it has become today with a 2&1 win over Strange to end the week with three and a half points.

 By the time the ’85 matches came around Way was the PGA champion having beaten Sandy Lyle in a play-off.
 I was one of hundreds of teenagers at Wentworth on that Sunday who had the same wedge-like haircut as Way and who dreamed of growing up to be like him.
 He had the lot – the game, the looks, the swagger, and the easy-going sense of humour.

 But things then began to catch up with the Golden Balls of his generation.
 He got tonsillitis at The Open at Sandwich and delayed the op to play in the Ryder Cup two months later.

 He had a different partner in Ian Woosnam – Seve had now teamed up with his countryman Manuel Pinero – but Way’s success in the competition continued at the same pace.

-“There were 50,000 people behind you and I remember getting a police escort to the 1st tee and thinking ’Christ, what’s this all about?’
+“There were 50,000 people behind you and I remember getting a police escort to the first tee and thinking ’Christ, what’s this all about?’

-Come the singles Way was out in the third match, sandwiched between Woosnam and Seve, and up against Ray Floyd.
+Come the singles Way was out in the third match, sandwiched between Woosnam and Ballesteros, and up against Ray Floyd.
 The American, then 43, was generally thought of as being the toughest, gnarliest opponent you could come up against.

 “He didn’t talk too much.
-We had a bit of a row on the 1st when he putted out of turn.
+We had a bit of a row on the first when he putted out of turn.
 He was 18 inches away and tapped it in so I pointed it out – I was winding him up.
 He muttered something and walked off.

-“Ray replied ’Maria, you better get the f*** off this golf course.’
+“Ray replied, ’Maria, you better get the f*** off this golf course!’